 As well as shrines, the neighbourhood was full of beautiful traditional houses and gardens:

 I loved the blue tiles on this one!

 The last house has hung koinobori, the koi carp banners, for Children’s Day which is celebrated on 5 May (the day of the walk).
 There were lots of banners around, most dwarfed by these huge ones hanging outside the International Library of Children’s Literature in Ueno:

-And having reached Ueno, the stroll ended – as all good wanderings should – with tea and cake before catching the train home.
+And having reached Ueno, this Tokyo Golden Week stroll ended – as all good wanderings should – with tea and cake before catching the train home.